Athmiya Rajan: Personal life

 Athmiya was born in Kannur, Kerala.
 She completed her graduation in Nursing from Shree Devi College of Nursing, Mangalore.
 She married Sanoop K Nambiar on 25 January 2021 at Kannur.

 Career

 Athmiya's first film as the lead actress came in Tamil film Manam Kothi Paravai in which she played a village belle opposite Sivakarthikeyan.
-She then played the lead in Ranjan Pramod's Rose Guitarinaal were she essayed the role of an airline trainee, an innocent girl caught between two lovers.
+She then played the lead in Ranjan Pramod's Rose Guitarinaal where she essayed the role of an airline trainee, an innocent girl caught between two lovers.
 Malathi Rangarajan of The Hindu in a film review of Manam Kothi Paravai stated that "New-find Athmiya conveys a lot with her expressive eyes.
 Her role has substance, and she carries it off well".
-In 2014, she appeared in Pongadi Neengalum Unga Kadhalum followed by Amoeba in 2016 were she played one of the victims.
+In 2014, she appeared in Pongadi Neengalum Unga Kadhalum followed by Amoeba in 2016 where she played one of the victims.
 Her next movie was in Tamil titled Kaaviyyan.
 She then portrayed lead roles Joseph (2018) and Maarconi Mathaai (2019).